signalfx/signalfx-python-tracing/README.md

 1. Set the service name, endpoint URL, and access token:
     ```bash
-    # Specify a name for the service in SignalFx.
+    # Specify a name and environment for the service in SignalFx.
     $ export SIGNALFX_SERVICE_NAME="your_service"
+    $ export SIGNALFX_SERVICE_ENVIRONMENT="prod"
     # Set the endpoint URL for the Smart Agent, OpenTelemetry Collector, or ingest endpoint.
     $ export SIGNALFX_ENDPOINT_URL="http://localhost:9080/v1/trace"
     # If you're reporting directly to SignalFx without a Smart Agent or Collector, provide the access token for your SignalFx organization.